digitranslab/dblock/README.md

 4. **Multi-agent** orchestration and conversation management and retrieval.
 6. **Publish as an API** or export as a Python application.
 7. **Observability** with LangSmith, LangFuse, or LangWatch integration.
-8. **Enterprise-grade** security and scalability with free DataStax Kozmoai cloud service.
+8. **Enterprise-grade** security and scalability with free DataStax Minerva cloud service.
 9. **Customize workflows** or create flows entirely just using Python.
 10. **Ecosystem integrations** as reusable components for any model, API or database.